pes18fan/simple-programs/README.md

 # c-and-web-stuff

-Some simple programs.
+Some simple programs, mainly in C but also in some other languages.
 Kept as a personal reference.